 If you have a large space, then you can also include a chaise long or bench and any other pieces you need.
 Your only limit is space!

 Some desire a coffee first thing in the morning without having to visit the kitchen!
-If you’re one of these, then consider building a coffee station in your dressing room with a small fridge, coffee machine and mugs.
+If you’re one of these, then consider adding a morning coffee station in your dressing room design.
+All you need is a small fridge, coffee machine and mugs.

 However, you can be smart and utilize every centimetre without it feeling cluttered.
-Think carefully about how you’ll use the basic building blocks (wardrobes/racks) and then personalise with a few accessories.
+Think carefully about how you’ll use the basic building blocks (wardrobes/racks) and then personalise with a few accessories and wardrobe organisers.

 Designing your dream dressing room

-Even if you have a tiny space and massive amount of clothes, you can design a stylish, chic dressing room.
+Even if you have a tiny space and a massive amount of clothes, you can still create a stylish, chic dressing room design.

 The first step is to measure everything!
 If you have a clear idea of the figures, then you can start to plan how the room will look and feel.
 You’ll even be able to know if a piece of furniture will fit before you rush out and buy.

-Stay true to your tastes and style, remember you’re building a dressing room for you.
-Of course try to use natural colours, layer lights and include a few accessories that highlight your personality.
+Stay true to your tastes and style, remember your dressing room design should match your goals.
+Of course, you might want to use natural colours, layer lights and include a few accessories that highlight your personality.